Nugfle/athena-chess/README.md

 - **src/main.rs**: Entry point for CLI and service modes.
 - **benches/**: Criterion benchmarks for engine performance.

-The engine uses precomputed attack tables for fast move lookups, and bitwise operations for board state management.
 ---

 ## Getting Started